panoc/pihole-latency-stats/README.md

 ```

 **Get Help**
-Run with `-h` to see a full menu of commands and examples.
+Run with `-h` or `--help` to see a full menu of commands and examples.

 ```bash
 sudo ./pihole_stats.sh --help